Ontario Business Registry

 The complete list of services converted to online is not yet posted; however, with 90 filings available and the Provincial walk-in locations being closed down, we can assume almost all registration and corporate filings will be available online.

-What is a QR Code, and how will it work?
+What is a QR Code, and How Will it Work?

 The Province of Ontario has implemented a QR Code for each business transaction.
 For those not familiar with the QR code, this mobile scanner allows you to hold your camera over the QR code, and your cell phone will automatically populate it.
 You can open and save the QR pdf file wherever you would like on your phone, including your wallet or even email.

-What are the updates to the Business Corporations Act?
+What Are the Updates to the Business Corporations Act?

 The new act is designed to simplify dealing with business transactions in Ontario for both profit and professional corporations.
 The new act is titled “Better for People, Smarter for Business Act, 2020, S, O. 2020, c.34 bill 213”.
 This bill includes exciting changes such as the ability for non-residents to incorporate in Ontario.
 If you wish to view the changes, you can print or download the statute.